Weekly News Recap

 In Case You Missed It

-- What I Wish I’d Known Before … Taking a Job Selling Software to Hospitals or Practices
+- What I Wish I’d Known Before … Taking My First Hospital IT Executive Job

 - Join my Rolodex to provide occasional news reaction or ideas